 4 - 11 May 2019

-join super/collider and Sail Britain for a sailing expedition from Ardrossan to Oban via the Crinan Canal
+super/collider is collaborating with Sail Britain on a sailing expedition from Ardrossan to Oban via the Crinan Canal

 bridging the disciplines of art, science and astronomy, this residency is a unique programme offering a view into the hidden worlds of the ocean, both above and below the surface, and looking far above to the universal forces which govern its rhythms. it will also be an opportunity to learn to harness the power of the wind to travel under sail through some of Britain’s most beautiful coastline on an ocean-going sailing boat. under the guidance of super/collider’s Louise Beer and sailor Oliver Beardon, artists will have space to explore topics from the micro to the macro in a unique environment